 Note: These projects do not have startup funds associated with them.
 You are responsible for 100% of the initial start-up cost and continued maintenance of the business.

-• RFP projects are considered critically needed services.
-However, per regulation, we must inform you that pursuant to Title 17 section 54322, (d) (10) Regional Centers cannot guarantee referrals.
+• Per regulation, we must inform you that pursuant to Title 17 section 54322, (d) (10) Regional Centers cannot guarantee referrals.

-North Los Angeles County Regional Center (NLACRC) appreciates your interest in responding to the Fiscal Year (FY) 2017-2018 Request for Proposals.
+North Los Angeles County Regional Center (NLACRC) appreciates your interest in responding to the Summer 2017 Open Proposal Period.

 SUBMISSION OF PROPOSALS

 All proposals must conform to the attached Proposal Writing Guidelines and Content Requirements.
 The applicant must submit the completed proposal as one electronic copy to email@example.com.
 No fax copies will be accepted.
 The proposals must be complete, typewritten, collated, and page numbered.
 No proposals will be accepted after the deadline.

 RESERVATION OF RIGHTS: